MBB-team/VBA-toolbox/_wiki/10-simple-rules.md

 Model simulations should be performed before and after data analysis:

 - before the analysis, simulations are useful to explore what models can and cannot do, given alternative parameter settings.
-- after the analysis, simulations are useful to predict yet unobserved data (maybe under different experimental conditions).
+- after the analysis, simulations are useful to predict yet unobserved data (maybe under different experimental conditions), for validation purposes.

 This **the** golden rule.
 Know your model(s).